EURO records: Most appearances, top scorers, key stats

 • Cristiano Ronaldo is the EURO finals' top scorer

-• Ronaldo is the only players to have featured at six EUROs
+• Ronaldo is the only player to have featured at six EUROs

 Players